bfaludi/daprot/README.md

 import dm
 import json
 import daprot as dp
-import uniopen # You can use `requests` and `urllib` package too. import forcedtypes as t # Using this package because I want to force `postal_code` to integer.
+import uniopen # You can use `requests` or `urllib` package too. import forcedtypes as t # Using this package because I want to force `postal_code` value to integer.

 foursquare_venue_search_url = 'https://api.foursquare.com/v2/venues/search?ll=40.7,-74&oauth_token=...'